reactjs/rfcs/text/0000-new-commit-phase-lifecycles.md

 # Summary

 Add new "commit" phase lifecycle, `getSnapshotBeforeUpdate`, that fires during an update, before mutations are made.
+The return value from this lifecycle will be passed as a third parameter to `componentDidUpdate`.

-These will be important for [async rendering](https://reactjs.org/blog/2018/03/01/sneak-peek-beyond-react-16.html), where there may be delays between "render" phase lifecycles (e.g. `componentWillUpdate` and `render`) and "commit" phase lifecycles (e.g. `componentDidUpdate`).
+This lifecycle will be important for [async rendering](https://reactjs.org/blog/2018/03/01/sneak-peek-beyond-react-16.html), where there may be delays between "render" phase lifecycles (e.g. `componentWillUpdate` and `render`) and "commit" phase lifecycles (e.g. `componentDidUpdate`).

 # Basic example